mikeshaw-stripe/flask-checkout-demo/README.md

 Checkout is now enabled for your account.
 As your account is new it is in test mode.
 You can ignore adding a Domain for now.

 ## Add Products to your Stripe account

+In this example we are going to use a subscription based billing model.
+In our docs you will see mentions of Products and SKU's.
+When you're using billing you are using Product and Plans.
+Which you can read more about [here](https://stripe.com/docs/billing/subscriptions/products-and-plans).

 You can add Products and Plans to your account via the Dashboard or via the API.
 Included in this Demo is a file _seed.py_ which demos programmatically adding some products and plans to your account.